Jimmy Morales: Arrest of relatives

-In January 2017, Morales' older brother and close adviser Samuel "Sammy" Morales, as well as one of Morales' sons, José Manuel Morales, were arrested on corruption and money laundering charges.
-According to media reports, the arrests prompted several large protests of up to 15,000 people demanding for President Morales' removal.
+In January 2017, Morales' older brother and close adviser, Samuel "Sammy" Morales, as well as one of Morales' sons, José Manuel Morales, were arrested on corruption and money laundering charges.
+According to media reports, the arrests prompted several large protests of up to 15,000 people demanding President Morales' resignation.
 The most recent took place in September 2017.
 Morales refused to step down.

 CICIG and illegal donations

-In August 2017, Morales ordered the expulsion of Colombian Iván Velásquez, commissioner of the International Commission Against Impunity in Guatemala (CICIG), after it began "investigating claims that his party took illegal donations, including from drug-traffickers" and asked, "congress to strip him of immunity from prosecution."
+In August 2017, Morales ordered the expulsion of Colombian Iván Velásquez, commissioner of the International Commission Against Impunity in Guatemala (CICIG), after it began "investigating claims that his party took illegal donations, including from drug-traffickers" and asked Congress to "strip him of immunity from prosecution."
 The Constitutional Court of Guatemala blocked the move.
-Minister of foreign affairs Carlos Raúl Morales had refused to sign the executive order and was removed from office along with vice-minister Carlos Ramiro Martínez, and vice-minister Anamaría Diéguez resigned.
+Minister of Foreign Affairs Carlos Raúl Morales had refused to sign the executive order and was removed from office along with Vice-minister Carlos Ramiro Martínez, and vice-minister Anamaría Diéguez resigned.
 Velásquez confirmed he will continue as CICIG commissioner following the Constitutional Court decision to block his expulsion.
-In September 2017, the Congress of Guatemala refused to strip Morales of his immunity, rejecting commissioner Velásquez's suggestion.
+In September 2017, the Congress of Guatemala refused to strip Morales of his immunity, rejecting Commissioner Velásquez's suggestion.

 Responsibility bonus

 In September 2017, it was revealed that the Ministry of Defense, headed by Williams Mansilla, had been paying President Morales a $7,300 per month bonus since December 2016, in addition to his regular salary.
 The payments from the defense ministry were referred to as a "Bonus for Extraordinary Responsibility."
 Mansilla resigned from office soon after the payments were revealed to the public.
 He was later arrested and charged with corruption in January 2018, relating to the special bonus to Morales.
-President Morales denied the bonuses were illegal, but did return approximately $60,000 to the government.
+President Morales denied the bonuses were illegal but did return approximately $60,000 to the government.

 Expenses

-The acquisition by the government of services and luxury items for the president using public monies caused controversy, although he indicated not being personally involved in those expenses.
+The acquisition of services and luxury items for the president using public monies by the government caused controversy, although he indicated not being personally involved in those expenses.

 Sexual abuse accusations

-A former cabinet minister accused Jimmy Morales of having sexually abused young female public workers with the complicity of other government officials.
+A former cabinet minister accused Morales of having sexually abused young female public workers with the complicity of other government officials.

 Belize mobilization

-Guatemalan Defense Minister Williams Mansilla confirmed on 22 April 2016 that the deployment of 3,000 soldiers to the Guatemalan border with Belize, after a shooting incident on Belizean territory with army weapons resulted in the death of a 13-year-old boy and the wounding of his 11-year-old brother, as well as their 48-year-old father.
+Guatemalan Defense Minister Williams Mansilla confirmed on 22 April 2016 the deployment of 3,000 soldiers to the Guatemalan border with Belize after a shooting incident on Belizean territory with army weapons resulted in the death of a 13-year-old boy and the wounding of his 11-year-old brother, as well as their 48-year-old father.

 Calls for prosecution

-On 14 January 2020, Guatemalan civil society groups began pressuring Guatemalan authorities to arrest President Jimmy Morales for corruption after he left office.
-However, Morales would regain immunity from prosecution after it was agreed that other officials who served in his administration would be stripped of immunity from prosecution.
+On 14 January 2020, Guatemalan civil society groups began pressuring Guatemalan authorities to arrest Morales for corruption after he left office.
+However, he regained immunity from prosecution after it was agreed that other officials who served in his administration would be stripped of their immunity.
 Eight of his allies, including some who were not in his administration, were charged with corruption, including two former FCN legislators and 2019 FCN presidential candidate Estuardo Galdámez.